Global Kato smoothing and Strichartz estimates for higher-order Schr\"odinger operators with rough decay potentials: Kato smoothing estimates of

-Let $n>2m$, $H=H_0+V$, $H_0=(-\Delta)^{m}$ and $V(x)$ be a real valued measurable function satisfying $|V(x)|\lesssim \<x\>^{-s} $ for some $s>0$.
 It is well known that $V$ is a relatively compact perturbation of $H_0$ (by using the compactness of $\<x\>^{-s}(1+H_0)^{-1}$ mentioned above).
 Hence, $H$ is a self-adjoint operator with the same domain as $\mathcal{D}(H_0)=\H^{2\sigma}(\R^n)$ by Kato-Rellich's theorem and its essential spectrum is the same set $[0,\infty)$ as $H_0$ by Weyl's theorem.
 Moreover, the spectrum located at $(-\infty, 0)$ is only discrete eigenvalues of finite multiplicity with a possible limiting point at zero.

 In particular, if $s>1$ (i.e. the potential $V$ is short-range), then the positive eigenvalues embedding in the essential spectrum $(0,\infty )$ of $H$ are also discrete and of finite multiplicity, as well as their only possible limiting point is zero point (see e.g. Agmon \cite{Agmon}).
 Now let us sum up some spectral results of $H$ as follows:

 \begin{lemma} Let $n>2m$, $H=(-\Delta)^{m}+V$ and $V(x)$ be a real valued measurable function satisfying $|V(x)|\le C\<x\>^{-s} $ for $s>2m$.
 Then the following conclusions hold: 0.2cm {\rm (i)} The spectrum $\sigma(H)=\{\lambda_1\le \lambda_2\le \cdots\le \lambda_{N_0}<0 \}\cup [0,\infty)$, where each $\lambda_j$ is the negative discrete eigenvalue of $H$ and $N_0$ denotes the number of negative eigenvalues by counting its finite multiplicity, which satisfies with the following bound: